Publishing property value updates to Amazon DynamoDB

 -

 A running Amazon IoT SiteWise wind farm demo.
 When you set up the demo, it defines models and assets in Amazon IoT SiteWise and streams data to them to represent a wind farm.
-For more information, see Using the Amazon IoT SiteWise demo.
+For more information, see Use the Amazon IoT SiteWise demo.

-Configuring Amazon IoT SiteWise to publish property value updates
+Step 1: Configure Amazon IoT SiteWise to publish property value updates

 In this procedure, you enable property value notifications on your demo turbine assets' Wind Speed properties.
 After you enable property value notifications, Amazon IoT SiteWise publishes each value update in an MQTT message to Amazon IoT Core.